robotology/yarp/doc/release/master.md

 * Deprecated device

+#### portaudio

+* Portaudio device, previously marked as deprecated, has been definitely removed from devices' CMakeLists.txt

 #### FakePythonSpeechTranscription

 * Added new device `FakePythonSpeechTranscription`.
 The device is also an example which demonstrates the encapsulation of python code inside a c++ device implementing a Yarp interface.